 Bed sores occur when a patient is bedridden for prolonged periods.
 These patients require necessary and frequent position changes to prevent bedsores.
 Their skin must also be kept clean and dry to prevent these pressure ulcers.

 Not only are they painful, but they can become life-threatening if an infection occurs.
 Nurses are responsible for adequately caring for their patients to prevent bedsores.

 The 6 Rights of Medication Administration for Nurses

-Nurses minimize the risk of medication errors by following the six rights of medication administration.
+Nurses minimize the risk of nurse medication errors by following the six rights of medication administration.